iboware/elasticsearch-docker/README.md

 # elasticsearch-docker
-Another docker image for Elasticsearch with SearchGuard and Azure(Snapshot/Restore) Integration.
+Another docker image for Elasticsearch based on official docker image with SearchGuard and Azure(Snapshot/Restore) integration.
 Kopf & Elastic HQ plugins are also included.

 ###How to initialize the image from docker hub:
 ```bash